 Step-6: Ultraviolet Filter

-At this stage, the water passes through ultraviolet radiation that kills remaining germs that were escaped during ultrafiltration and the RO stage.
+At this stage, the water passes through ultraviolet radiation that kills the remaining germs that escaped during ultrafiltration and the RO stage.
 However, the ultraviolet filter does not remove those pathogens from the water.

 Step-7: Post Carbon Filter